ch-binh/dw1000/example/zephyr/nordic/basic/README.md

 ### RESULT

-The host controller should be able to print out the dev ID
+The host controller should be able to print out the dev ID:

 ![Print out result](doc/image.png)

 The LEDs should all be HIGH as follows:

 ![LEDs as HIGH](doc/led.jpg)